-EU fraud prosecutor wrongly dismissed from Romanian anti-graft job: court
+EU fraud prosecutor was wrongly dismissed from Romanian anti-graft job: court

 BUCHAREST (Reuters) - The European Union’s fraud prosecutor was wrongly removed from her previous job as head of Romania’s anti-corruption agency, the European Court of Human Rights said on Tuesday in a landmark ruling against political interference in the judiciary.

-Europe’s highest court said Laura Codruta Kovesi’s dismissal in 2018 had “defeated the very purpose of maintaining judicial independence” and must have had “a chilling effect” on the ability of magistrates to engage in public debate on legislative reforms.
+The court said Laura Codruta Kovesi’s dismissal in 2018 had “defeated the very purpose of maintaining judicial independence” and must have had “a chilling effect” on the ability of magistrates to engage in public debate on legislative reforms.

 During Kovesi’s five years at its helm, the anti-corruption agency secured convictions of mayors, lawmakers and ministers across party lines, exposing conflicts of interest and abuse of power in one of the EU’s most corrupt states.

-Her removal was the culmination of moves by the then Social Democrat government to change judicial legislation and replace chief prosecutors which led to massive street protests and alarmed the European Commission, the European Union’s executive.
+Her removal was the culmination of moves by the then Social Democrat government to change judicial legislation and replace chief prosecutors which led to street protests and alarmed the European Commission, the EU’s executive arm.

 “We all know my dismissal was part of a campaign to intimidate the judicial system, in an attempt to discourage the fight against corruption,” Kovesi told Reuters in a statement.